+12. Essential oils for skin may help fade dark spots.
+Licorice root extract is a common ingredient used in many skincare products to lighten skin discoloration.
 Dark spots, or hyperpigmentation, may be caused by sun damage or an injury or inflammation to the skin from acne, eczema or psoriasis.

 One of the active ingredients of licorice root extract is glabridin which is thought to protect skin from darkening in the first place.
 Another active ingredient — liquirtin — can fade pigmentation and increase skin renewal.

+13. Essential oils for skin may help prevent skin cancer.
+Early studies show that pomegranate oil may have chemopreventive effects on skin cancer development in mice.
 In a study published in the Journal of Medicinal Food, pretreatment of 5 percent pomegranate oil significantly decreased the number of new cases of cancer and multiplicity (16).

 In another animal study, the essential oil of sandalwood was also found to be an effective chemopreventive agent against skin cancer (17).